0N3R0/ProxySea/readme.md

 | ✅ | **Custom Proxy Testing**: Quickly test your own proxy list, with or without explicit schemes.        |
 | ✅ | **Built-in Logging**: Detailed debug logs help you trace and troubleshoot proxy operations.          |
 | ✅ | **Unit Tests Included**: Partial coverage of unit tests to ensure reliability.                       |

 ---

+## 🛠 Future Roadmap

+- **Geolocation Metadata**: Augment each `ProxyInfo` with geolocation details (country, region, city) based on IP lookup.
+- **Enhanced Health Checks**: Improve proxy validation by sending test requests to third-party services (e.g., `ipinfo.io`) to verify IP and latency.
+- **API Server**: Create and expose a REST API for real-time proxy access and management.

+---